 You must not not provide PHI to Google when accessing Data Studio technical support services.

 Ensuring that our customers' data is safe, secure and always available to them is one of our top priorities.
-To demonstrate our compliance with security standards in the industry, in addition to implementing the Data Studio Business Associate Addendum, Google has sought and received ISO 27001 certification.
+To demonstrate our compliance with security standards in the industry, in addition to implementing the Google Cloud Business Associate Agreement, Google has sought and received multiple certifications for Data Studio..